 An indisputable fact: We’ve never lived in a time when we’ve had as much watchable TV as we do right now.
 Most people have a small handful of shows they like to keep up on, the list of shows their friends insist they start watching, and then the ones they avoid at all costs.
 But it can be hard to keep up with everything if you don’t have a meticulously set DVR paired with a premium cable package.
 Thankfully, we’re here to make things a lot of easier.

 Tuesday night may be one of the busiest nights in television out there, featuring a lineup of shows across multiple networks.
-There truly is something for everyone, from superheroes to zombies to quirky comedies.
+There truly is something for everyone on Tuesday nights, from superheroes to zombies to quirky comedies.
 You’d be hard-pressed to get to Tuesday and not find something to enjoy, no matter what your TV interests might be.
-So sit back, tune in, and pick your favorite.
+So sit back, tune in, and pick your favorite TV shows.

 1. The Flash, The CW at 8 p.m.
 EST

 If you haven’t been watching The Flash up until now, we highly recommend starting.
 It’s far more than your typical superhero show, and arguably is the best one on television right now.
 It stars Grant Gustin as the titular hero, known in the opening sequence as “the fastest man alive.”
 After getting struck by lightning following the explosion of a particle accelerator, Barry Allen (the Flash’s alter ego) gains super-speed.